devnall/notes/vocab.md

 * aponia - the absence of bodily or physical pain, relevant to Epicureanism
 * ataraxia - the absence of mental pain; a state of mental tranquility
 * jackanapes - an impudent or conceited fellow; a saucy or mischievous child
+* psephology - the study of political elections and voting statistics